Executive Director – Position

 - Excellence in organizational management with the ability to coach staff, manage and develop high- performance teams, set and achieve strategic objectives, and manage and operate within a budget.

-- Past success working with a Board of Directors with the ability to build and cultivate existing board member relationships.
+- Success working with a Board of Directors with the ability to build and cultivate existing board member relationships.

-- Strong written and verbal communication skills; a persuasive and passionate communicator with excellent interpersonal and multidisciplinary project skills.
+- A persuasive and passionate communicator with excellent interpersonal and multidisciplinary project skills.

 - Action-oriented, adaptable, and innovative approach to business planning.